 GeneCards Summary for MIR637 Gene

 MIR637 (MicroRNA 637) is an RNA Gene, and is affiliated with the miRNA class.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Regulation by c-FLIP.
 An important paralog of this gene is DAPK1.

 UniProtKB/Swiss-Prot for MIR637 Gene